Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants take the field against Lourdes Gurriel Jr. and the Arizona Diamondbacks on Friday at 9:40 PM ET, in the second of a four-game series at Chase Field.
+The Arizona Diamondbacks and Christian Walker will hit the field against the San Francisco Giants and Joc Pederson on Saturday at 8:10 PM ET, at Chase Field.

-The favored Giants have -120 moneyline odds against the underdog Diamondbacks, who are listed at +100.
-The total for the game has been set at 10 runs.
+The Diamondbacks are the favorite in this one, at -165, while the underdog Giants have +140 odds to upset.
+A 7.5-run over/under has been listed in this matchup.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.